CHT2520/intro-tailwind/README.md

 - Open the folder in VS Code.
 - Open *index.html* in a browser.
 It only uses front-end technologies so doesn't need to be on a web server to run.
   - It doesn't have any styling, but make sure you can view the page.
-  - In VS Code, take a moment to look through the HTML
+  - In VS Code, take a moment to look through the HTML.

-  - Notice that SVG has been used to create the 'hamburger' icon
+  - Notice that SVG has been used to create the 'hamburger' icon.

-We will take a mobile first strategy to and implement a responsive design for this web page.
+We will take a mobile first strategy and implement a responsive design for this web page.

 - In a browser open the developer tools (right-click on the page and select inspect).
 - Resize the web page to about 500px, mimicking how the page would look on a mobile device.

 ## Designing for Mobile

-We will start by designing for mobile devices.

-### Adding Basic Styles
+### Adding Some Basic Styles

 - A CSS file has already been linked to the page.
-Find _css/style.css_ and add the following code:
+Find _css/style.css_ and add the following CSS rules:

 ```css
 /*Basic properties*/